haphamdev/klg/README.md

 # klg
 Viewing logs of Kubernetes pods using [lnav](https://lnav.org/).
 This is written in bash script.
+### Why this?
+- I am sick of copying long auto-generated pod name before pasting into `kubectl logs` command.
+K9s can help here.
+- My eyes hurt when looking at the wall of log text in the terminal
+- I want to filter/search the logs in a professional log viewer
+- I want to play with shell script

 # WORK IN PROGRESS
 This project is still under development.
-Hopefully, I can finish it within this week (or maybe two weeks)
+Hopefully, I can finish it soon

 # DEPENDENCIES